polyneme/maggtomic/README.md

 datalog variant that may be worth investigating.
 For `maggtomic`, the JSON-based query and aggregation languages of MongoDB may prove fruitful for adaptation.

+A query is labeled with a natural-language question, to facilitate user navigation and search for relevant queries that lead the user to relevant contexts and datasets.

 The below diagram shows a user story for saving and running a query across one or more datasets of a working context.

 ![Create query](design/sequence-diagrams/Create%20query.png)

+## Create insight

+An insight is a lightweight annotation for a context that communicates some result and its significance.
+It is a "post" by a user, with text and perhaps included visualizations in the form of e.g. PNG images.
+Ideally, an insight links to one or more specific queries of the context that support the insight.

+No sequence diagram is shown yet for creating an insight because this is not considered a core use case for a minimum viable product (MVP) demo of `maggtomic`.
+Thus, it is not crucial at this time to sketch out a checklist for a spike that demonstrates this feature.